wilmost/Learning-Kubernetes/README.md

 - kubectl scale deployment <deployment name> --replicas=<number of replicas>  > scale in/out the deployment
 - kubectl delete deployment <deployment name> deletes a deployment
 - kubectl set image deployment <deployment name> <pods name> = <image> ; to update the image of a deployment
 - kubectl rollout status deploy <deployment name>
+- kubectl delete -f [deployment file]

 notes:
 - Selector : is used to connect pods with deployments